 There is a story in ancient Greek mythology about a man named Narcissus.
 He was known to be highly attractive and was also very prideful in a sense that he disdained those who fell in love with him.
 He wandered into the woods one day and the goddess Nemesis, who was angered by his arrogant behaviour, led him to a pool of water.
-Narcissus noticed his own reflection in the water and was so marvelled by his own beauty that he leaned over to kiss his reflection, only to realize it was only an image.
-He became so absorbed in his self-image that he lost the will to live and stared at his reflection until he died.
-The moral of this story is if you love yourself more than others, you will not receive love in return – hence the origin of the word narcissist.
+Narcissus noticed his own reflection in the water and was so marveled by his own beauty that he leaned over to kiss his reflection, only to realize it was only a fleeting, wet image.
+He became so absorbed in his self-appearance that he lost the will to live and stared at his reflection until he eventually passed away.

 ‘Love yourself first.’

-This is a phrase I’ve seen repeated in my social media newsfeed ad nauseum.
-Usually I see some motivational meme with a pretty background having some kind of inspirational slogan, or possibly a proverb cherry-picked out of some ancient philosopher’s writing.
+This is a phrase I’ve seen repeated throughout social media ad nauseum.
+Usually some motivational meme with a pretty background is accommodated with some kind of inspirational slogan, or possibly an ancient proverb cherry-picked out of some philosopher’s writing.
 Or maybe some random friend would post a gag-worthy, sentimental status about how loving yourself first will help you love other people better.
-Regardless of the source, there is no shortage of public proclaimation on loving ourselves and being able to accept who we are, which is not necessarily a bad thing.
+Regardless of the source, there is no shortage of public proclamation on loving ourselves and being able to accept who we are, which is not necessarily a bad thing.
 But there seems to be a striking overemphasis on the phrase as though personal self-esteem is above all else.

 But which extreme is better?
-Neither is really healthy, but what I will say is that placing my needs above others is, in itself, discriminatory against everyone else’s existence.
+I would argue that neither is really healthy, but what I will say is that placing my needs above others is, in itself, discriminatory against everyone else’s existence.
 Considering myself to be more important than those around me is putting myself on a pedestal above everyone else and making myself up to be my own god.
-If I consider my own personal vanity to be more valuable than the lives of the people around me, then I have a serious problem.
+If I consider the well-being of the people around me an inconvenience to my own personal vanity, then I have a serious problem.

-I am in no way suggesting we ought to completely forego our personal well-being and allow ourselves to rot into oblivion.
+I am in no way suggesting we ought to completely forego our personal well-being to satisfy the egos of others.
+I think personal boundaries are a reasonable means to prevent others who are immersed in their own narcissistic habits from damaging our own relationships or quality of life.
 For those who struggle with weighing their own self-worth, we ought to learn how to accept ourselves and treat our bodies like the sacred temples they are.
 But we also ought to know that this life is the only one we have, and whatever state we leave the world behind affects the next generation after us.
-Learning how to be proud of the people around us can also be a step towards helping them build up their sense of self-worth, and even build respectable relationships among one another.
+Learning how to simply be happy for the people around us can also be a step towards helping them build up their sense of self-worth, and even build respectable relationships among one another.
 Being proud of people’s accomplishments, or even encouraging people to pursue their goals as opposed to competing to outdo them can stifle jealousy and create an even more positive community to be a part of.

-There is a phrase that says, love is sacrifice.
+It is said by some that love is sacrifice.
 It’s easy to say you love someone so much that you’d be willing to die for them.
 But when it comes to self-love, what are we sacrificing?

 Or maybe the more appropriate question is, who are we sacrificing?